Sher-Chowdhury/operators-hello-world/wordpress-commands.md

 This will end up creating the operator pod, which in turn will create the default pod as specified in the controller.go file. by default this is a busybox pod.

+You can see a copy of this file at top level - wordpress_controller-sher-sample.go